The SA Urban Food & Farming Trust works through food and farming to strengthen South Africa’s urban communities and the ecosystems that sustain them.

 Please see the Projects page for details.

-Kurt Ackermann is executive manager of the SA Urban Food & Farming Trust.
+Kurt Ackermann is chief executive of the SA Urban Food & Farming Trust.
 He was co-founder, general manager, director and chairperson of the Oranjezicht City Farm, until its merger into the Trust in 2017.
 Learn more.

 Established in August 2014, the SAUFF Trust (Registered Trust IT20812/2014) is a non-profit public benefit organisation (PBO 930052666) with Section 18a status from the SA Revenue Service (SARS), allowing it to issue certificates for tax deductions in return for donations received.